Ivy-Apps/ivy-wallet/docs/guidelines/Error-Handling.md

 ) {
   suspend buyIfCheap(): Either<String, PositiveDouble> = either {
     val btcPrice = btcDataSource.fetchCurrentPriceUSD().bind()
-    if(btcPrice.value > 50_000) {
+    // .bind() - if it fails returns Either.Left and short-circuits the function if(btcPrice.value > 50_000) {
-      raise("BTC is expensive!
+      // short-circuits and returns Either.Left with the msg below raise("BTC is expensive!
 Won't buy.")
     }
     val myBalance = myBank.currentBalanceUSD().mapLeft {